Daksh6394/Electric-Bus-Scheduling-Codes/README.md

 1.went through the papers of the ga and column generation and understood various heuristics

 16/06/2025
-1. understoos the kulkarni paper and experimented with the cplex code
+1. understoos the kulkarni paper and experimented with the cplex code and tried the code with pulp library .